Read your latest personalised notifications

 Over several years, Professor Di Angelantonio has engaged extensively with various bodies (eg, World Health Organization, European Society of Cardiology) to help shape CVD risk management guidelines, and his work on risk factors and risk prediction strategies has heavily influenced risk management, and has been cited by several guidelines published in recent years.

-The Award will be handed-over at the occasion of the closing session at EuroPrevent 2019 in Lisbon, Portugal.
+The Award was handed-over at the occasion of the closing session at EuroPrevent 2019 in Lisbon, Portugal.